Watching TV for entertainment and education is not a bad thing.

 Sympathize with them.
 Tell them you understand that they are sad.
 Don’t make them feel like they’re not allowed to feel angry or disheartened.

 That is one of the worst mistakes any parent can ever make.
-So instead, tell your child why it’s important for them to do this.
+So instead, tell your child why it’s essential for them to do this.
 Respect your child’s feelings from a young age, and they will also learn to respect yours.

 And that’s it for this article.
 You can try the above methods to help your child with their TV addiction.

 Once not watching TV becomes a habit and they find better things to do, you can finally be at peace.
-And, after following all these methods, hopefully, you can stop your little one from watching too much TV.
+And after following all these methods, hopefully, you can stop your little one from watching too much TV.